How to Transfer Data to Your New iPhone

 - Tap Back Up Now and wait for the backup to complete.

-- Turn on your new iPhone and follow the setup instructions until you reach the Apps & Data screen.
+- Turn on your new iPhone and follow the setup instructions.

-- Sign In to iCloud: Enter your Apple ID and password, then choose the most recent backup to restore.
+- Sign in with your Apple ID and choose the most recent backup.

 4. Transfer Data Using a Computer